felicia9820/cs109a-group53/README.md

 This repository contains the following:
 1. brazil_covid_response_final.ipynb: The ipython notebook used for preprocessing, EDA, baseline models (polynomial regression), and time series models.
 2. Data: this folder includes all of our data used for visualizations and modeling.
 There was one data file which was too large to upload on Github.
-3. Final_Report.pdf: our written report where we discuss our reasonings behind the chosen models, conclusions and impact statement.
+3. Final_Report.pdf: our written report where we discuss our reasonings behind the chosen models, findings, conclusions and impact statement.